Scar management

 Interactions with Other Treatments

-Within 24 hours after laser therapy, avoid using retinoic acid products to prevent increased skin irritation.
-Oral anticoagulants should be discussed with a physician; they may need to be temporarily discontinued to reduce bleeding risk during procedures.
-Cancer patients undergoing chemotherapy should inform their doctor, as radiation may increase tissue damage.
+Avoid using retinoic acid derivatives within 24 hours after laser therapy to prevent increased skin irritation.
+Oral anticoagulants should be discussed with a physician; they may need to be temporarily stopped to reduce intraoperative bleeding risk.
+Cancer patients undergoing chemotherapy should inform their doctor, as radiation therapy may increase tissue damage.

 Topical corticosteroid ointments can be combined with silicone products but should be spaced 2-3 hours apart to prevent excessive absorption.
-For autologous skin graft recipients, laser therapy should be delayed until 2 weeks post-surgery to ensure wound healing.
+For autologous skin graft recipients, laser therapy should be started 2 weeks post-surgery to ensure wound healing.

 Treatment Outcomes and Evidence

 Clinical studies show that silicone sheets can improve 70-90% of hypertrophic scars within 6 months.
-Pulsed dye laser treatments are effective for acne scars, with an 85% success rate and a recurrence rate below 15% in long-term follow-up.
-Surgical excision combined with post-operative radiation can reduce keloid recurrence from 40-50% to below 10%.
+Sequential pulsed dye laser treatments have an 85% efficacy rate for acne scars, with long-term follow-up showing recurrence rates below 15%.
+Surgical excision combined with postoperative radiation therapy can reduce keloid recurrence from 40-50% to below 10%.

-In 2018, a systematic review indicated that combining 585 nm pulsed dye laser with pressure therapy can reduce burn scar thickness by 40%.
-Randomized controlled trials confirm that tricolor pulsed laser every 8 weeks significantly improves scar redness and swelling (p<0.05).
+The 2018 systematic review indicates that combining 585nm pulsed dye laser with pressure garments can reduce burn scar thickness by 40%.
+Randomized controlled trials confirm that triple pulsed laser treatments every 8 weeks significantly improve scar redness and swelling (p<0.05).

 Alternatives